 Practice is critical if you want to master Trusts and Future Interests on the MEE.

 Here, we provide you with some links to free Trusts and Future Interests MEE questions and NCBE point sheets.
 (If you would like to purchase a book of Wills and Trusts MEE questions and NCBE point sheets, check out our MEE books here.
 You can also see some additional exams on the NCBE website for free here.)

-- Feb 2014 Trusts and Future Interests MEE: This MEE covers a future interests issue and the Uniform Principal and Income Act.
+- February 2014 Trusts and Future Interests MEE: this MEE covers a future interests issue and the Uniform Principal and Income Act.

-- Feb 2013 Trusts and Future Interests MEE: This MEE covers a future interests issue and the amendment of a trust.
+- February 2013 Trusts and Future Interests MEE: this MEE covers a future interests issue and the amendment of a trust.

 Go to the next topic, Download the Guide.